miltoncandelero/miltoncandelero.github.io/_posts/2019-03-14-change-anchor-point-for-an-object.md

 *(I have actually a post-it with this reference matrix on my screen)*

-Let's tackle a simple problem: You want to rotate your sprite arround a point that is not the default `0,0` top-left anchor.
+Let's tackle a simple problem: You want to rotate your sprite around a point that is not the default `0,0` top-left anchor.
 But there is no field *rotation* on that matrix!
 The rotation is achieved with a matrix that looks like this: